mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 sometimes the boundaries of this is where one engineering team or engineer work.
 Then this is where another engineering team works.
-And you also talked about your, how actually Cultures and the organizational structure shape our code, which is one of those laws that we have been seeing and studying for for many years.
+And you also talked about your, how actually Cultures and the organizational structure shape our code, which is one of those laws that we have been seeing and studying for many years.
 Right.
 Where we see that actually.
 Yeah, exactly.
 Right.
-But you see that you have the organization and the boundaries and how you structure and the design, your organization will reflect in the architecture of the system, which also shows that somehow it's, it's living with the organization and growing and, you know, Aging and getting to a legacy when the, also the structures of the organization change.
+But you see that you have the organization and the boundaries and how you structure and the design, your organization will reflect in the architecture of the system, which also shows that somehow it's living with the organization,growing and, you know, Aging and getting to a legacy when the, also the structures of the organization change.
 And it probably it's even harder to change the code per se, when you're changing the organization.
 Right.
 So people change organizations all the time.
 They're reorgs in large organization.
-They're reorgs all the time, but we're not reordering the code in the same capacity. .
-So what is your thought on that, especially about technical debt, for example, Then he called that, that cumulates over time.
+They're reorgs all the time, but we're not reordering the code in the same capacity.
+So what is your thought on that, especially about technical debt, for example, Then he called that, cumulates over time.
 How should we deal with that?
 And how should we integrate that in our day to day work life?

-**Michael Feathers:**[00:07:01] The, the main thing I keep coming back to us, like the frame.
+**Michael Feathers:**[00:07:01] The main thing I keep coming back to is, like the frame.
 For this, you know, it's kind of funny.
 We can talk about this being like a metaphor that basically code is like biology, but I think just about anything that kind of grows incrementally, where it's easier to add new